From The Sea

 ISLE OF HARRIS GIN IS FROM THE SEA

-REFRESHING COMPLEX MARITIME FLAVOURS
+REFRESHINGLY COMPLEX MARITIME FLAVOURS

-Our island spirit is made with local Sugar kelp seaweed which helps to bring a subtle complexity to the gin.
+Our island spirit is made with local Sugar Kelp seaweed which helps to bring a subtle complexity to the gin.

 MEET THE KELP MAN

-In Spring each year, the golden-green Sugar Kelp fronds become ready for harvesting by hand, carefully picked from our Outer Hebridean sea lochs, blemish-free and at their best for making our Isle of Harris Gin.
+In Spring each year, the golden-green Sugar Kelp fronds become ready for harvesting by hand, carefully picked from our Outer Hebridean sea lochs, blemish-free and at their best for making Isle of Harris Gin.

-In his black and red dry suit he cuts a superheroic figure in the shores of Loch Erisort, so much so that we nicknamed The Kelp Man.
+As he protects the marine environment in his black and red dry suit, he cuts a heroic figure by the shores of Loch Erisort, so much so that we've now nicknamed him 'The Kelp Man'.

-A HISTORY OF SEAWEED
+A CULTURE OF KELP

 Our island has a long and fascinating history of seaweed use, full of highs and lows.

 Seaweed would be used to feed livestock and would be applied to the soil to provide much needed nutrients for growing root vegetables.
-Sometimes it would be rotted down and dug in, other times simply washed and applied directly to the ground.

 During the Napoleonic wars a huge industry spring up around the harvest and burning of kelp to make potash, a vital ingredient for things like gunpowder and soap.